erfanloghmani/adaptive-exploration-prices-promotions/README.md

 This is the official repository containing implementations of the Thompson Sampling methods for adaptively setting prices and promotions proposed in the paper.
 Additionally, the code contains the baselines of Greedy, and M3P method.
 The repository contains code and instructions for reproducing the experimental results in the paper.

+## News

+- 🔥🔥🔥 [Feb 2024] The paper got accepted by the INFORMS Marketing Science Journal
+- 🔥🔥🔥 [June 2023] Prof. Lalit Jain presented the paper at Summer Institute in Competitive Strategy (SICS) 2023 UC Berkeley

 ## Citation

 If you find this repository useful for your research, please consider citing the following paper.